dennyzhang/challenges-chef/README.md

 ## Scenario-202: Enforce TDD For Your Chef Cookbooks II
 - Objective: Support test with both VM and docker, thus it can be faster
-- Tasks:
+- Requirements:
 ```
-Based on Scenario-104, test cookbook with both VM and docker
+Based on Scenario-201, test cookbook with both VM and docker
 ```
 - See more: [Scenario-202](./Scenario-202)
 - TODO

 ## Scenario-301: Use Chef To Deploy A Real Service I
 - Objective: Use chef to deploy one common service for real
-- Tasks:
+- Requirements:
 ```
 Deploy jenkins with customization: one jenkins user, dummy jobs and some plugins
 ```